What is a certified home inspector?

 A: A thorough inspection looks at everything from roof to the foundation.
 The inspection includes a comprehensive visual inspection of readily accessible systems and components and provides a descriptive listing of significant components such as, the structure, exterior, roofing system, plumbing, heating and cooling systems and a description of any deficiencies found.
 You can realistically expect to gain a general sense of the material condition of the house and knowledge of any significant safety conditions or potential hidden expenses.

 Areas that were not readily accessible or visible are not included in the report.
 Conditions that can only be discovered by invasive methods, removal of materials or dismantling of systems are not included.
-I will not move debris, furniture, equipment, carpeting or other items, which may impede access or limit visibility, or enter any area which is less than 24 inches high and wide or what I deem unsafe.
-I will not operate systems or equipment in any way beyond that of the homeowner engaged in routine operation or maintenance.
+An inspector will not move debris, furniture, equipment, carpeting or other items, which may impede access or limit visibility, or enter any area which is less than 24 inches high and wide or what is deemed unsafe.
+Systems and equipment will be operated in the way that a homeowner would when engaged in routine operation or maintenance.

 Q: How long will the inspection take?